Nicktb92/portfoliocommus/README.md

 ### Changes over Time

+On the left is a plot that shows how the distribution of the danceability and valence features has shifted over time.
+The first panel represents SN old (first 100 songs) and the last panel SN old (last 100 songs).
+To further show how the density of songs on these two dimensions has moved over time, I added a mid panel which I called SN mid, representing a 100 songs that were added in between SN old and new.

-Below is a plot that shows how the distribution of the danceability and valence features has shifted over time.
-The strongest shift can be seen in the valence feature.
-Whereas the majority of songs added in the beginning of the playlist are categorized as sad, with valences centering between 0.1-0.4, the latest songs added show virtually no focus at this region and include songs that explore the upper end of the continuum.
+The strongest shift can be seen in the valence feature: whereas the majority of songs added in the beginning of the playlist are categorized as sad, with valences centering between 0.1-0.4, the latest songs added show virtually no focus at this region and include songs that explore the upper end of the continuum.
 Danceability too, has made a shift, albeit less strong than the valence feature.

-The plot also shows something rather unexpected: the representation of minor/major songs seems virtually unchanged between SN old and SN new, in spite of the clear rise in 'happy' songs.
-Clearly I need to uncover more about how the sound of SN has evolved over the years, which I will do in coming weeks.
+What might have caused this shift in sound?

 ***